bdpedigo/cookiecutter-pypackage/README.md

 mike deploy --push --update-aliases dev
 ```

+This should be all that's required to set up GitHub Pages for your documentation.
+You can see if this worked by going to the "Settings" tab of your repo on GitHub and
+scrolling down to the "GitHub Pages" section.
+If everything worked, you should see a
+message that says "Your site is published at..." with a link to your documentation.
+It
+may take a few minutes for the link to work.

+At this point, all that has been build and served is the "dev" version of your
+documentation, so following the GitHub Pages link will not work.
+Instead, append
+`/dev` to the end of the URL to see the documentation.
+This version of the site will
+update automatically with each commit to `main`, _even if you haven't made a release_.
+Because this is unstable, it is not the default landing site for visitors to your docs.
+To view the stable version, we'll first need to make a release.

 ### Set up publishing

 - Go to PyPI
 - Log in
 - In your account, go to Publishing
   - You may need to set up 2FA at this point
 - Hit "Add a new pending publisher"
 - Under GitHub, fill out the details of your package
   - Use `release.yml` under "Workflow name"
 - If setting up TestPyPI, do all of the above again on TestPyPI, but use `test-release.yml` as the workflow.
 - If you make a commit on the repo, TestPyPI should automatically cut a pre-release version.

 ### Create a release

 You can cut a release using the pre-made GitHub action.
 Go to the repo on GitHub, hit the "Actions" tab, and click "publish release."
 You should see a button on the top right that says "Run workflow."
 Uncheck "dry run" and run the workflow for a "patch" bump just to test things out.